PhocidaeGo/Flight-Controller/README.md

-# FlightControlor
+# Flight Controller
- This is the flightcontrolor for Magnus plan, we use Aruduino Mega2560 as our control pannel.
+ This is the flight controller for Magnus plan, we use Aruduino Mega2560 as our broad.